Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Related Work

-Most WSSS studies adopting image-level labels exploit CAMs~\cite{(cam)zhou2016learning} to localize class-wise object regions.
-However, CAMs mainly focus on the sparse discriminative object regions, resulting in low-quality pseudo segmentation labels.
-To address this issue, recent WSSS approaches have proposed a method to expand activation regions.
-AE-PSL~\cite{(psl)wei2017object} erases discriminative object regions, shifting attention to adjacent non-discriminative regions.
-DSRG~\cite{(dsrg)huang2018weakly} introduced a seeded region growing method to enlarge activation regions.
-DRS~\cite{(drs)kim2021drs} proposed a module that suppresses discriminative regions to expand activation regions.
-However, these approaches exploited the off-the-shelf guidance, $i.e.$, saliency map.
-To eliminate the dependency on the saliency map, some approaches have proposed a saliency map-free method: RRM~\cite{(rrm)zhang2020reliability} designed an end-to-end network to jointly produce both CAMs and segmentation output and generated pseudo labels from only reliable pixels; SingleStage~\cite{(singlestage)araslanov2020single} designed a single-stage network and proposed pixel-adaptive mask refinement for self-supervised segmentation learning.
+Most weakly-supervised semantic segmentation (WSSS) studies handling image-level labels use CAMs~\cite{(cam)zhou2016learning} to localize class-wise object regions.
+However, CAMs mainly focus on the sparse and discriminative object regions.
+To address this issue, recent WSSS methods have proposed many approaches to expand activation regions.
+AE-PSL~\cite{(psl)wei2017object} removes discriminative object regions by shifting attention to adjacent non-discriminative regions.
+DRS~\cite{(drs)kim2021drs} proposes a module suppressing discriminative regions to expand activation regions.
+However, these approaches are dependent on the off-the-shelf guidance, $i.e.$, saliency map.
+To eliminate the use of the saliency map, saliency map-free methods has been also proposed: RRM~\cite{(rrm)zhang2020reliability} proposes an end-to-end network jointly producing both CAMs and segmentation output to generate pseudo labels from only reliable pixels.
+PMM~\cite{(pmm)li2021pseudo} proposes the proportional pseudo-mask generation by variation smoothing.
+Also, some approaches have shown the expansion possibility of the WSSS to various domains such as medical~\cite{chan2019histosegnet} and satellite~\cite{nivaggioli2019weakly} images.